AndrejFurtak/k8s-presentation/3.Development/README.md

 It is used in this service examples for easer image building and helm charts deployment.

-There are also few poweshell scripts for wrapping calls to skaffold with passing some default params.
+There are also few powershell scripts for wrapping calls to skaffold with passing some default params.

 Scripts:
   - build.ps1